What Is El Niño?

 These are the most violent storms on Earth.
 Can we forecast them even better?

-What Is a Polar Vortex?
+What Is the Polar Vortex?

 And how does it cause such a freeze?